 I used La Tourangelle’s Roasted Almond Oil, which has an incredibly smooth flavor and richness that soften the tang of the rhubarb.
 And it keeps the muffins super moist.
 It’s one of my favorite oils to use for baking!

 Rhubarb is both mixed into the batter, and arranged in a pattern on top, with a sprinkle of crushed almonds for crunch.
-And as the muffins bake, the rhubarb turns soft and sweeter.
+As the muffins bake, the rhubarb turns soft and sweeter.
 I absolutely love them, any time of day.

 Place muffins in a covered container or kitchen bag, and cover them with a paper towel sheet.
 Then store in refrigerator.
 The paper towel absorbs the moisture that muffins give off, which keeps them from getting soggy and a weird film on top.

 Yes, in fact I suggest it if you aren’t going to eat all of the muffins within two days.
 They freeze extremely well, and stay at their best that way!